netgainsystems/docs/content/administrative/admin/_index.md

 slug: admin
 ---

 The Admin module provides the function to manage the {{% company %}} Infrastructure Monitoring system.
 This module is meant for managing {{% company %}} Infrastructure Monitoring, and it is only open for the users who are granted the admin role.
-This module includes five sub modules:
+This module includes five sub content:

 * Accounts: Creation of user, roles, change of user profile and configure access control
 * Jobs: Task schedular